umamah1mahmoud/code-201-reading-notes/class-05.md

 # **[ Images, Color, Text ]**
 ![multimedia](https://img.freepik.com/free-vector/illustration-technology-vector_53876-5319.jpg?size=626&ext=jpg)

 **Today we're talking about some multimedia elements.
-So why don't we start by defining what exatly is "multimedia"..**
+So why don't we start by defining what exactly is "multimedia"..**

 **Multimedia** is a form of communication that combines different content forms such as text, audio, images, animations, or video into a single presentation, in contrast to traditional mass media, such as printed material or audio recordings.
 Popular examples of multimedia include video podcasts, audio slideshows, animated shows, and movies.
 (According to [wikipedia](https://en.wikipedia.org/wiki/Multimedia))